Everything You Always Wanted to Know About Grouping

 {/foreach}

 If you want to group items based on more complex criteria, you can use a function in the filter parameter.
-For example, grouping items by the length of their name would look like this:
+The key of each group will then be the return value of the function — for example, when grouping by name length, it will be the number of characters:

 ...